 8. Keep Your Eyes Healthy For Life

 The moral of the story?
 Regular eye exams are just as important for your long-term health and well-being as they are for maintaining healthy vision.
-With a dilated eye exam every year, you can take a proactive approach to protecting your eyes, preserving your vision, and keeping your whole body healthy.
+With annual eye exams, you can take a proactive approach to protecting your eyes, preserving your vision, and keeping your whole body healthy.
 And that's something worth investing in!

 Don't wait—schedule an appointment with the experts at Everett & Hurite today and make sure you're seeing clearly for years to come.
 We look forward to seeing you!